reactioncommerce/reaction/docs/products.md

 ![](http://raw.github.com/ongoworks/reaction/master/docs/assets/guide-products-addvariantoption.png "Reaction Commerce add variant option")

 Each option can have its own price, quantity, name, and even its own set of images.
-When an option is selected (you'll know by the highlighted background) you can simply add media to the gallery and it will be associated with that option.
+When an option is selected (you'll know by the highlighted background), you can simply add media to the gallery and it will be associated with that option.

 ![](http://raw.github.com/ongoworks/reaction/master/docs/assets/guide-products-editvariantoption.png "Reaction Commerce edit variant option")